25 Things You Should Know Before Buying Rental Property

 This is one of the biggest investing mistakes to avoid when looking at buying homes to rent, with many investors buying a rental property with decor and designs that don’t appeal to the wider market.

-To succeed in buy to let investment, you always need to have tenants living in your property.
+To succeed in buy-to-let investment, you always need to have tenants living in your property.

 Therefore, buying rental property that’s more likely to appeal to your target tenant is a good way to avoid your rental property going empty.